What is worth understanding?

 Gears: Drive, Reverse, Neutral and Park.

-EVs do not normally have a gearbox in the way ICE vehicles have a gearbox.
+EVs do not normally have a gearbox in the way ICE vehicles have a gearbox, as mentioned above.

 Yes, the Porsche Taycan has a two-speed gearbox that is supposed to assist in acceleration and provide efficiency.
 At time of writing, the Taycan is the fastest accelerating EV from a traditional ICE vehicle company, but EV specialists make faster accelerating EVs using a single speed gearbox, such as the Tesla Model S Plaid, Lucid Air Sapphire, BYD U9, and even the exotic Rimac Nevara.
 All use a one speed gearbox, and despite claims the Porsche 2-speed improves acceleration and efficiency, these faster accelerating EV are also all more efficient, and have a longer range than the Porsche.